Nana Konadu Agyeman Rawlings: Women's rights

 In the early 1980s, a few women approached her wanting to form a women's organization but after a few meetings, little happened.
 She said that after asking the women what they wanted to do as an organization, "It was clear that we had to start with things that would earn money to develop their communities in the social sector.
 Most of the women wanted things like water."
 The movement taught Ghanaian women how to generate income and save money for community projects.
 It encouraged them to become part of the decision-making process in their villages, and explained policies of health and education.
 It offered an adult literacy program to teach them to read and write—the majority of women could not do either.
 Too early marriages among female children were discouraged and programs were offered on nutrition and immunization.
 In 1991, through the efforts of Nana Konadu, Ghana was the first nation to approve the United Nations Convention on the Right of the Child.

-Via the movement, Mrs. Rawlings also played a crucial role in the adoption of an "Intestate Succession Law," which is applicable to the survivors of anyone dying without a will.
+Via the movement, Agyeman Rawlings also played a crucial role in the adoption of an "Intestate Succession Law," which is applicable to the survivors of anyone dying without a will.
 Traditionally, Ghanaian women had little or no rights of inheritance upon the death of their husbands.
 The new law provided a standard of inheritance.

-Mrs. Rawlings movement has also taught village women to become involved in the electoral process.
+Agyeman Rawlings movement also taught village women to become involved in the electoral process.
 "We literally just pounded it into them until they realized, hey, we don't want any of these people who are living outside our areas to come and stand in our areas to be elected," she said in Africa Report.
 "A lot of women are now on committees in their villages and districts, some are chairing the committees...
 I can only say we've made a lot of impact, and I can see from the self-esteem and near arrogance of the women, that now we've actually been able to break through this thick wall."
 In 1992, 19 women were elected in parliamentary elections.

-Pointing to the area of finance as one of their problems, Mrs. Rawlings told Africa Report: "Most of the Western embassies said we were just a political group and they didn't take time to listen.
+Pointing to the area of finance as one of their problems, Agyeman Rawlings told Africa Report: "Most of the Western embassies said we were just a political group and they didn't take time to listen.
 It took a lot of time just getting people to understand...
 The more women who enter politics, the better the world will be, because we don't think of wars and who is going to manufacture arms and who is going to kill the next person.
 We want to form linkages, network, and make the world a better place to live in."